ausaccessfed/dev-portal/docs/_pages/rapidconnect_register.markdown

 # Register a Rapid Connect Service
 ---

+# What you'll learn

+- How to connect a new Rapid Connect service in the AAF Test Federation

+# What you'll need

+- AAF login credentials

-If you have not done so already, please [log in to Federation Manager (Test)](login) to get started.
+If you have not done so already, please [log into Federation Manager (Test)](login) to get started.

-Once you have clicked on 'Rapid Connect' on the ['Connect a New Service'](https://manager.test.aaf.edu.au/connected_services/new) page, you will then be taken to the **Register a New Service** page:
+Once you have clicked on 'Rapid Connect' on the ['Connect a New Service'](https://manager.test.aaf.edu.au/connected_services/new) page in Federation Manager, you will then be taken to the **Register a New Service** page:

 ![Register new rapid connect service](/assets/images/register-new-rapid-connect-service.png)